Timmoth/Fortitude/README.md

 [Fortitude Server Middleware]
     │
     │ 5.
 Intercepts request (catch-all middleware)
     │ 6.
-Forwards request → Fortitude Client via SignalR
+Determines the port the request was sent to
-    ▼
+    │ 7.
+Routes the request to the client assigned to that port ▼
 [Fortitude Client / Test]
     │
-    │ 7.
+    │ 8.
 Matches request using:
     │      - Method
     │      - Route
     │      - Headers
     │      - Query params
     │      - Body predicates
     │
-    │ 8.
+    │ 9.
 Selects last matching handler → produces a FortitudeResponse ▼
 [Fortitude Server]
     │
-    │ 9.
+    │ 10.
 Returns the fake response to the SUT
     ▼
 [SUT Service]
     │
-    │ 10.
+    │ 11.
 Processes the response as if from a real dependency ▼
 [Test Code]
     │
-    │ 11.
+    │ 12.
 Assert on outputs, triggered flows, and the returned data ▼
 [End]
 ```